H. Ripley Rawlings IV

-Lieutenant Colonel Hunter Ripley "Rip" Rawlings IV is the New York Times bestselling co-author (with Mark Greaney) of the military fiction novel Red Metal and a former United States Marine Corps infantry & reconnaissance officer.
+Lieutenant Colonel Hunter Ripley "Rip" Rawlings IV is the New York Times bestselling co-author (with Mark Greaney) of the military fiction novel Red Metal and a former United States Marine Corps officer.

 Early life, family and education

 Hunter R. Rawlings IV was born in Boulder, Colorado.
 His father, Hunter R. Rawlings III, is the former President of Cornell University and his mother, Irene Rawlings, is a travel author and radio personality in Denver, Colorado.
 He is married with three children and lives outside Washington, D.C.

 Rawlings completed his first year of college at the Virginia Military Institute, then transferred to Hobart and William Smith Colleges, in Geneva, New York where he received degrees in English and German Literature.
 He holds a master's degree in Operational Planning from the Marine Corps' School of Advanced Warfighting, Marine Corps University and is a Fellow from the Massachusetts Institute of Technology (MIT) Seminar XXI program.